The Psychedelic Toad of the Sonoran Desert

 possibly be less than 25% or even 15%.

-Therefore, it is important to milk as many toads as possible and to combine and mix the venom as thoroughly as possible in order to standardize the dose.
+Therefore, it is important to combine and mix the venom as thoroughly as possible in order to standardize the dose.
 This is most easily done by collecting all the venom in the same spot on a glass plate, and then chopping it all up together with a razor blade at the end of the night before the venom is almost completely dry.
 Once the venom has

 thoroughly dried, you should blend it further into a uniform consistency by crushing the venom into a fine powder using a mortar and